 There is genuine respect for the ADA, and its attempt to achieve something, and appreciation for the requirements of official documentation.
 However, the proposal fluffs itself up like a lone chook under a carport of mealworms and raisins.
 It has a Scotty from Marketing feel about it with “improving access to affordable and timely dental treatment for those aged 65 and above” and that the scheme ensures “a better foundation of oral health.”

+At 65 it can’t be a foundation.
+It can only be a façade.
 Naturally, this Seniors Dental Benefits Scheme has the support of aged care advocacy groups.
 They’re used to chicken feed, god bless ‘em.
 They’ve got to take anything they can get.

 It’s uncertain where the brilliancy of this scheme bushels its blinding light when it seems reminiscent of the Child Dental Benefits Scheme only for taller people; albeit with not dissimilar cognitive function and emotional needs.
 It’s a kids’ model nobody’s ashamed to utilise, but not the staffing ratios one that is basic insurance for decent care and a general sense of safety and wellbeing.

+It must be disrespectful somehow to equate children with the elderly.
 The ADA indicates that having a national scheme based on consistent eligibility criteria and treatment rules, can fund dental care for a high proportion of residents, and is equally important to aged care providers trying to navigate an already complex funding system.

 Italics and outrage mine.
 This ‘already complex funding system’ is around $AU17b a year by the government, with resident ‘contributions’ set by the government at 85% of the Age Pension.

 Seems it’s a much more complex funding system when you’re old folk with $AU64.55 left in yer kick per week.
 How much that subsidises your much-needed dental work with your dental subsidy is anyone’s guess.
+The spin seems to be the many perceived advantages this national scheme would bring for residents, aged care providers and governments with some banging on about ongoing assessments and general health and nutritional benefits.

 It seems a moot point to have a full set of choppers when there’s never enough staff to cut up your food so you can eat.